Archie3d/VITRO/README.md

 ```

 ## :page_facing_up: Usage
-The easiest way to instantiate the UI is via the `vitro::ViewContainer` component:
+The easiest way to instantiate the UI is via the `vitro::ViewContainer` component.
+It allows loading the UI description directly from embedded binary resources (or local filesystem if needed).
 ```cpp
 class MainComponent : public juce::Component
 {